hope205/breast_feedGPT/README.md

 The project includes both the chatbot model and a web interface for easy interaction.
 I made use of artilces about breastfeeding from Babymigo's site and a few other blogs that has worthy contents to form my knowldege base for the chatbot

+To interact with the chatbot, check out this link - https://hope205-breast-feedgpt-app-s2f3zf.streamlit.app/

 ## Features
 - Utilizes the Langachain and chatgpt APIs to power the chatbot functionality.
 - Integration with Pinecone for efficient storage and retrieval of chatbot responses.